drinkingtea/website/content/posts/universal-church.md

 be the Church without redemption, and redemption could not occur without the Fall.
-The Church, the redeemed people of God, require redemption, which in turn requires a Fall.
+The Church, the redeemed people of God, require redemption, which in turn requires the Fall.

 For anyone who ponders the Gospel long enough, this should be on some level obvious.
 The Gospel is simply too beautiful to truly be Plan B.

-The first creation itself has always testified to a deeper purpose.
+The first creation itself has always testified to a deeper fulfillment of purpose.
 Some might claim that the family is the most important institution in creation.
 You could make a case for that in the old creation.
 The family is often described as something like "the foundational unit of